emad-elsaid/emad-elsaid.github.io/_posts/2020-08-30-learning-rollerblades-at-my-thirties.md

-It was a challenge I have to say, I tried to learn skateboarding/long-boarding before that helped me a bit, but still the feeling that there is wheels under your feet it weird, like growing a new organ.
+It was a challenge I have to say, I tried to learn skateboarding/long-boarding before that helped me a bit, but still the feeling that there is wheels under your feet is weird, like growing a new organ.
 The good news here is the more I wear them the more I felt comfortable at them, it took us couple hours to stand on the grass and make the V move we watched on YouTube, you make your feet in a V shape then move them in front of each other.